Roasio2370/4-bit-processor/README.md

 # PROGRAMMING

+ It's possible to program by directly inserting hex values on the rom.
-I recommend you to use <url src="https://hlorenzi.github.io/customasm/web/">customasm</url>
+ But, I recommend you to use [customasm](https://hlorenzi.github.io/customasm/web/) and the ProgramBase.asm file to make thing easier.
+ Once copied and the program is finished, select the "logisim 8/16 bit" format and save it on a text file(or .hex file), replace the "v2.0 raw" with "v3.0 hex bytes"